vitiral/trfl/README.md

   indicating that data has moved/etc. More on the GC later.
   - Note: the limitation of flash memory allows any single _bit_ to be set to `1` at any time.
-Erasing to `0` requires a "block erasure" (these values may be reversed, but we use this memonic for simplicity).
+Erasing to `0` requires a "block erasure" (these values may be reversed, but we use this mnemonic for simplicity).
 - When data is "deleted" it simply has a single bit (flag) set.
 It will later be cleaned by the GC
 - Data "Write Head": data is written sequentially from low-memory to high